 For additional Zofran information, visit our other Zofran pages: Zofran Lawsuits, Zofran studies, Should I Take Zofran While Pregnant?, or What Types of Birth Defects are Associated with Zofran Use?

-Zofran, also known by its generic name, ondansetron, is a prescription medication that can be prescribed for nausea and vomiting; pregnant women experiencing severe symptoms are often prescribed the medication during the first trimester.
+Zofran is a prescription medication that can be prescribed for nausea and vomiting.
+Pregnant women experiencing severe symptoms of morning sickness are often prescribed the medication during the first trimester.
 Although Zofran has shown effectiveness in treating nausea and vomiting, recent studies indicate that it also comes with serious side effects to both mother and infant.

 How Zofran Works